 In 2018, Google improved Chrome's user experience by changing its autoplay policy.
 It now requires user interaction for media playback, affecting Aloware's call notifications.
 To fix, enable sound in Chrome's site settings.

 What changes are made to Chrome's Autoplay?

-In April 2018, Google announced changes to their autoplay policy in Chrome browser in order to improve user experience and reduce the amount of data used and battery drain.
+In April 2018, Google announced changes to their autoplay policy in Chrome browser to improve user experience and reduce the amount of data used and battery drain.

 These changes impact all forms of media - from videos on websites to music played through ad networks - by forcing users to manually interact with them before they can start playing.

 There were changes implemented in subsequent versions of Chrome, and the general rule remains that autoplay with sound is not allowed without user interaction.

 If a website wants to play media with sound, it must have user interaction first, such as a click or tap.